impresso/newsagency-classification/README.md

 ## Copyright and License

-- Copyright (c) 2023 Lea Marxen and EPFL for the code
+- Copyright (c) 2023 for the code: Lea Marxen and EPFL
 - Code license: MIT

 ## Project